 A few years ago it got a little easier.
-Thanks to a very generous founding donation from Don Reilly and his son Frank, of Reilly Financial Advisors of San Diego, we established the Exceeding Expectations Scholars Program, which would allow us to help individual team members, designated "EE Scholars," to defray the costs of pursuing ongoing learning.
+Thanks to a very generous founding donation and continuing pledge from Don Reilly and his son Frank, of Reilly Financial Advisors of San Diego, we established the Exceeding Expectations Scholars Program, which would allow us to help individual team members, designated "EE Scholars," to defray the costs of pursuing ongoing learning.
 Our intention was to provide scholarships, in amounts varying according to the need, for:

 The EE Scholars program has become more successful than we dared hope, thanks in part to generous, and often recurring, scholarship donations from these good friends:

 (While these benefactors have established specific scholarships, it's important to note that the much of the money we use to fund higher education for EE kids still comes from the hundreds of individual donations we receive into our general fund.
 Those $10, $20, $50 and $100 donations have always been the backbone of EE, and probably always will be.)

 So what kinds of things are we doing with the money?

 Nik graduated high school five years ago with a 4.0 and a string of special honors (photo below).
 He was accepted at UC San Diego but the costs were more than the family could handle, so an EE scholarship helped with tuition.
 Nik graduated last summer and is now working for a medical supply company in San Diego.

 Marlene was accepted into a special program that allowed her to complete her first two years of college while finishing her last two years of high school (see graduation photos).
 She came through it all with flying colors and entered UC San Diego as a junior.
-She just started her second year there and we're making sure that, with all the other pressures on her, money for school is one thing she doesn't have to worry about.
+She has since graduated, is now working, and is getting ready for graduate school.